-A: Campers will sleep in our woodland cabins along with 11 others and their 2 counsellors.
-Campers will get to chose there own bunk and bunkmates.
+A: Campers will sleep in our woodland cabins along with 11 other campers and their 2 counsellors.
+Campers will choose their own bunk and bunkmates.

-Q. What type of activities does base camp do?
+Q. What types of activities do base camps do?

-A: Base camp offers a wide range of activities, including but not limited to swimming, canoeing, archery, field games, team building, low ropes course, and many others.
+A: Base camps offer a wide range of activities, including but not limited to swimming, canoeing, archery, field games, team building, low ropes course, nature walks and many others.